carlsmith/coffeeshop/docs/book/string_formatting.md

 # String Formatting

-CoffeeScript supports string formatting, where *double-quoted* strings can contain `#{}` tags, which contain expressions to be interpolated.
+CoffeeScript supports string formatting, where *double-quoted* strings can contain `#{}` tags, each containing an expression to be interpolated.

-    favourite_color = "Blue.
-No, yel..."
-    question = "Bridgekeeper: What... is your favourite color?
-                Galahad: #{favourite_color}
-                Bridgekeeper: Wrong!
+    "two plus two is #{2 + 2}"

+Multiline strings are fine too, and CoffeeScript allows for 'triple quotes', for when you need a string that contains quotes [or doesn't, but you just like consistency].

+    put "
+        A simple, multiline string.
         "

-Note that multiline strings are fine too.
+Note that the indentation is resolved intuitively.

+    put """
+        A triple quoted, multiline string.
+            With indented stuff.
+        """

 ---